Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     [[MeariDeviceActivator sharedInstance] stopSearchDevice];

 【Description 】
-     Query the adding status of the device to the server to filter some non-compliant devices 【Function】
+     Query the adding status of the device from the server to filter some non-compliant devices 【Function】
      /**
       @param devices device array